What do you need to know if you are thinking about getting an emotional support animal in Corner Brook Newfoundland in

-An emotional support letter is a prescription for an individual suffering from a mental or psychological disability.
-The prescription recommends the companionship of a support animal as part of their treatment regime.
-This is also the piece of paper that differentiates a pet from an ESA.
+An emotional support animal letter is a legal document that describes your need for an ESA.
+This is also the piece of paper that differentiates a mere pet from an ESA.

 If you want to enjoy the privileges awarded to owners of ESAs, then you will need to have a valid ESA letter.
 Only a qualified mental health professional who can practice in your province can write a legitimate ESA letter.
-The letter must be dated and written on the LMHPs letterhead.
-It must state and specify that you have a mental or psychological disability and that your ESA is integral to your treatment.
+The letter must be dated and written on the professional’s letterhead.
+It must state and specify that you have a mental, emotional, or psychological disability and that your ESA is a part of your clinical treatment plan.